clp-research/slurk/docs/slurk_bots.rst

     concierge_bot.run()

 If the connection was successful, the bot now listens to the events emitted by the server.
-Listening on events is straight forward with adding new functions to the ``register_callbacks`` method.
+Listening on events is straightforward with adding new functions to the ``register_callbacks`` method.

 The bot has to be notified when a user joins or leaves the room.
 For this purpose it can listen to the ``status`` event.
 More detailed information on existing events can be found in the next section.